dalmo1991/superflexPy/doc/build_element.rst

    Q=kS

-Note that the differential equation can be solved analytically, and the implicit Euler numerical approximation does not require iteration.
+Note that the differential equation can be solved analytically, and (if applied) the implicit Euler numerical approximation does not require iteration.
 However, we will still use the numerical approximator offered by SuperflexPy (see :ref:`numerical_solver`) to illustrate how to proceed in a more general case